-Dreidels are produced anywhere in the world but Israel has the Hebrew letters nun, gimel, hei, and shin printed on their four sides.
+Dreidels produced anywhere in the world outside Israel have the Hebrew letters nun, gimel, hei, and shin printed on their four sides.
 These represent the first letter of each word in the sentence “Nes gadol haya sham,” which translates to “A great miracle happened there.”
 There is a reference to Israel, where, in 166 B.C, the events upon which Hanukkah is based took place.

-Dreidels made in Israel, however, have a different letter on one of the sides, changing the message of the sentence to “A great miracle happened here.”
+Dreidels made in Israel, however, have a different letter on one of the sides, which changes the message of the sentence to “A great miracle happened here.”
 But that’s not the only difference.
 Israeli dreidels — called “sevivons” in Hebrew — contain an even deeper message, encoded using numerology.

 Sacred code of the sevivon

 Gematria is a system in which Hebrew letters are assigned corresponding numbers.
 Rabbi David Golinkin, professor emeritus of the Schechter Institute in Israel, explains that in Gematria the “Israeli dreidel letters ‘nun, gimel, hei, shin’ … equal 358, which is also the numerical equivalent of ‘mashiach,’ or ‘Messiah.'”

 So, because the word “Messiah” is encoded only on Israeli-produced dreidels, the Gematria code conveys the message that studying the Torah while waiting for the Messiah to arrive in Jerusalem will bring great reward — a message that if spoken out loud in second century B.C.
 Israel could have gotten its speaker killed.